 Educational institutions are heavily dependent upon technology to support today’s digital learning environments.
-At a minimum, schools need high speed internet access, telecommunications services, and internal connections in order for faculty and students to access the digital resources they need.
-In addition, your teachers and students need a secure learning environment in which to teach and learn.
-When resources and budgets are constrained, E-rate, a technology federal funding program, can help schools obtain the technologies necessary to facilitate an effective and modern educational environment.
+At a minimum, schools need high-speed internet access, telecommunications services, and internal connections in order for faculty and students to access the digital resources they need.
+In addition, your teachers and students expect a secure environment in which to teach and learn.
+When resources and budgets are constrained, E-rate, a federally funded program, can help schools obtain the technologies necessary to facilitate an effective and modern educational environment.

 What is E-rate?

 In 1997, the Federal Communications Commission (FCC) created a subsidiary known as the Universal Service Administrative Company (USAC) to manage and distribute federal budget dollars to schools and libraries.
 Initially, USAC was responsible for distributing $2.25 billion.
 Today, USAC commands a budget of $8(+/-) billion available for allocation towards two categories of services:

 - Category One: Data Transmission Services and/or Internet Access